 Following a proven allegation of hazing, individual members and officers of the organization may be subject to disciplinary action, up to and including suspension and expulsion from the university.
 Additionally, the student organization may lose its recognition with the university.
 Loss of recognition may begin immediately after a determination of hazing is made by the Office of Community Expectations (OCE) and/or Campus Activities.
-In order to regain recognition a student organization may be required to suspend activities such as:
+To regain recognition a student organization may be required to suspend activities such as:

 - Recruitment of new members.

-- Changes in membership status. •
+- Changes in membership status.

 - Social functions.

 - Officer elections.

-- Participation in voting groups of associated organizations (e.g.,

-student assemblies, councils, etc.) or participation in their sponsored events.
+- Participation in voting groups of associated organizations (e.g., student assemblies, councils, etc.) or participation in their sponsored events.

+- Participation in intramurals and accumulation of award points.

+- Use of university facilities, including office space, meeting space or residence.